qzhann/SwiftUI-Grid/SwiftUIAPIForUICollectionView/README.md

 This project creates a Flow struct, which creates a UICollectionView equivalent in SwiftUI.

 ### To Do: ###
-1. Parse cellContent to allow SwiftUI view to be displayed in each collection view cell.
-2. Allow .frame(width:height) modifier to be used on each cell in a step 1.
+1. Allow .frame(width:height) modifier to be used on each cell in a step 1.
-3. Create different initializers for Flow.
+2. Create different initializers for Flow.
 Allow Flow to contain ForEach and FlowSection.
-4. Allow .frame(width:height:) modifier to be modified on each cell / ForEach / FlowSection.
+3. Allow .frame(width:height:) modifier to be modified on each cell / ForEach / FlowSection.
-5. Allow Flow to dynamically handle data changes: fluid content changing handling
+4. Allow Flow to dynamically handle data changes: fluid content changing handling